 GOD (THE FATHER) DECLARED JESUS TO BE GOD

-God (the Father) unequivocally declares Jesus to be God.
-In the prior chapter we saw it written:
+God (the Father) also unequivocally declares Jesus to be God:

-Next, I want to call your attention to what is written in Hebrews 1:8 quoting from Psalm 45:6.
-Here you have in Scripture God Himself explicitly calling His Son Jesus God; this was written long before Jesus was even born:
+Next, I want to call your attention to what is written in Hebrews 1:8, quoting from Psalm 45:6.
+Here you have in Scripture God (the Father) explicitly calling His Son Jesus God; this was written long before Jesus was even born:

 JESUS CLAIMED TO BE GOD

-Jesus did in fact claim to be God.
-A couple of the verses are given here:
+Jesus did, in fact, claim to be God.
+A couple of the verses where He did so are given here:

-It’s worth noting from some of the verses above, you can see that the Jews of Jesus’ day had no doubt whatsoever that He was claiming to be God – for that is why they repeatedly tried to kill Him.
-Each time He made the claim, they rushed at Him again to try to stone and kill Him!
+It’s worth noting that from some of the verses above, you can see that the Jews of Jesus’ day had no doubt whatsoever that He was claiming to be God (“I AM”) – for that is why they repeatedly tried to kill Him.
+Each time He made the claim, they rushed at Him again to try to stone Him to death!

 JESUS’ ATTRIBUTES DECLARE HIM TO BE GOD

-There is another aspect which shows that Jesus is God.
-Several attributes are ascribed to Him which can only belong to deity: eternal being (having no beginning and no ending), holiness and receiving of worship.
-Scripture clearly assigns all of these attributes to Jesus.
+There is another aspect that shows that Jesus is God.
+Several attributes are ascribed to Him which can only belong to deity: eternal being (having no beginning and no ending), holiness, and receiving of worship.
+Scripture assigns all of these attributes to Jesus.